chris-short/devopsish.com/content/post/140/index.md

 [2019 Cloud Native Computing Foundation (CNCF) Cloud Native Survey Call to Participate](https://www.cncf.io/blog/2019/08/08/2019-cncf-cloud-native-survey-call-to-participate/) — PRETTY PLEASE take the 2019 CNCF Cloud Native Survey!

 [kopf](https://github.com/zalando-incubator/kopf) — Kopf, Kubernetes Operator Pythonic Framework, is a framework and a library to make Kubernetes operators development easier, just in few lines of Python code.
 The main goal is to bring the Domain-Driven Design to the infrastructure level, with Kubernetes being an orchestrator/database of the domain objects (custom resources), and the operators containing the domain logic (with no or minimal infrastructure logic).

+[A Drupal Operator for Kubernetes with the Ansible Operator SDK](https://www.jeffgeerling.com/blog/2019/drupal-operator-kubernetes-ansible-operator-sdk) — Jeff Geerling walks us through Kubernetes Operators with Ansible

 [Question: Memory requests and OOM killer in Kubernetes?](https://www.reddit.com/r/kubernetes/comments/clhi23/question_memory_requests_and_oom_killer_in/) (reddit) — A wonderful discussion about Kubernetes memory limits in which Kubernetes cofounder Tim Hockin chimes in with, "set memory limit == request almost always."
 Sounds like solid advice to me!